Chart Color Schemes

 Mont Albert North has seen population growth performance typically on par with national averages when looking at short and medium term trends

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022, to forecast future populations.
-For areas not covered by this data, AreaSearch employs the VIC State Government's Regional/LGA projections from 2023, adjusted using weighted aggregation methods to SA2 levels.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch utilises VIC State Government's Regional/LGA projections released in 2023, adjusted employing weighted aggregation methods from LGA to SA2 levels.
 Growth rates by age group are applied across all areas for years 2032 to 2041.
-Future population trends project an above median growth for Mont Albert North, with an expected increase of 1,149 persons by 2041 based on aggregated SA2-level projections.
-This reflects a total increase of 17.4% over the 17-year period.
+Future population trends project an above median growth, with Mont Albert North expected to increase by 1,148 persons to 2041 based on aggregated SA2-level projections, reflecting a total increase of 14.4% over the 17 years.

 Frequently Asked Questions - Population